Richard Goyder: Business career

 After graduating from university, Goyder worked in various positions at Tubemakers of Australia Ltd., an industrial conglomerate.
 He joined Wesfarmers in 1993, and was initially posted to the company's Business Development Department.
 He was made managing director of Wesfarmers Dalgety (a subsidiary focusing on rural merchandise) in 1999.
 Wesfarmers Dalgety merged with IAMA in 2001 to form Wesfarmers Landmark, and Goyder initially stayed on as managing director of the new entity.
 The following year, he was appointed finance director of the main Wesfarmers company.

 Goyder became deputy managing director and chief financial officer of Wesfarmers in 2004, and replaced Michael Chaney as CEO in July 2005.
 In 2007, he oversaw the purchase of Coles Group for A$19.3 billion, which was "the biggest and one of the riskiest acquisitions in Australian corporate history".
 This brought Coles Supermarkets, Kmart, Target, and Officeworks under the control of Wesfarmers.
 In 2014, Goyder was chosen to chair the B20 Summit in Sydney, a meeting of business leaders from the G20 countries.
 He announced his intention to resign as CEO of Wesfarmers in February 2017, with Rob Scott being appointed as his successor.

-Goyder is currently the chairman of the Australian Football League, Woodside Petroleum and Qantas.
+Goyder is currently the chairman of the Australian Football League and Woodside Petroleum.

 Football administration

 Goyder served on the board of the Fremantle Football Club from 2006 to 2011, and then in September 2011 was appointed to the AFL Commission.
 In February 2017, it was announced that he would succeed Mike Fitzpatrick as chairman, with his term beginning on 4 April 2017.

+On 5 September 2025, Goyder announced his retirement from the AFL Commission which will take effect in March 2026.